 You want to be careful when doing this that you don’t completely wake up your baby.
 Keep the lights dim and the room quiet.

-To find out how to dream feed properly check out this video.
+To find out how to dream feed properly, check out this ultimate dream feed guide I wrote as a guest post for Swaddles N’ Bottles.

 If your baby is hungry, feed them.